Hermann Göring: Early Nazi career

 Meanwhile, personal problems continued to multiply for Göring.
 By 1925, Carin's mother was ill.
-The Görings—with difficulty—raised the money in the spring of 1925 for a journey to Sweden via Austria, Czechoslovakia, Poland, and Danzig (now Gdańsk).
+The Görings—with difficulty—raised the money in the spring of 1925 for a journey to Sweden via Austria, Czechoslovakia, Poland and Danzig (now Gdańsk).
 Göring had become a violent morphine addict; Carin's family were shocked by his deterioration.
 Carin, who was ill with epilepsy and a weak heart, had to allow the doctors to take charge of Göring; her son was taken by his father.
-Göring was certified a dangerous drug addict and was placed in Långbro Asylum on 1 September 1925.
+Göring was certified a dangerous drug addict and was placed in Långbro Asylum on 1 September 1925 after he had violently attacked a nurse who had refused his request for morphine.
 He was violent to the point where he had to be confined in a straitjacket, but his psychiatrist felt he was sane; the condition was caused solely by the morphine.
 Weaned off the drug, he left the facility briefly, but had to return for further treatment.
 He returned to Germany when an amnesty was declared in 1927 and resumed working in the aircraft industry.
 Carin Göring, ill with epilepsy and tuberculosis, died of heart failure on 17 October 1931.

 Meanwhile, the Nazi Party was in a period of rebuilding and waiting.
 The economy had recovered, which meant fewer opportunities for the Nazis to agitate.
 The SA was reorganised, but with Franz Pfeffer von Salomon as its head rather than Göring, and the Schutzstaffel (SS) was founded in 1925, initially as a bodyguard for Hitler.
 Membership in the party increased from 27,000 in 1925 to 108,000 in 1928 and 178,000 in 1929.
 In the May 1928 elections the Nazi Party only obtained 12 seats out of an available 491 in the Reichstag.
 Göring was elected as a representative from Bavaria.
 Having secured a seat in the Reichstag, Göring gained a more prominent place in the Nazi movement, since Hitler saw him as a public relations officer for Nazism in this capacity.
 Göring continued to be elected to the Reichstag in all subsequent elections during the Weimar and Nazi regimes.
-Electoral success also afforded Göring with access to powerful sympathizers to the Nazi cause, such as Prince August Wilhelm of Prussia and the conservative-minded businessmen, Fritz Thyssen and Hjalmar Schacht.
+Electoral success also afforded Göring with access to powerful sympathisers to the Nazi cause, such as Prince August Wilhelm of Prussia and the conservative-minded businessmen, Fritz Thyssen and Hjalmar Schacht.
 The Great Depression led to a disastrous downturn in the German economy, and in the 1930 election, the Nazi Party won 6,409,600 votes and 107 seats.
 In May 1931, Hitler sent Göring on a mission to the Vatican, where he met the future Pope Pius XII.
+He was appointed an SA-Gruppenführer on 18 December 1931.
+On 1 January 1933, he was among the first to be promoted to the recently created rank of SA-Obergruppenführer and he held this rank on the SA rolls until 1945.